BS-CS410/WeatherTunes/src/components/liquid-glass/README.md

 - `--displacement-scale` - Displacement strength (0-200)
 - `--aberration-intensity` - Chromatic aberration (0-10)

-This implementation gives you the power of the `rdev/liquid-glass-react` library while maintaining full compatibility with your existing codebase and design system.
+This implementation provides the features of the `rdev/liquid-glass-react` library while maintaining full compatibility with the existing codebase and design system.